swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-If `BankAccount` were a normal class, the `transfer(amount:to:)` method would be well-formed, but would be subject to data races in concurrent code without an external locking mechanism.
+If `BankAccount` were a class, the `transfer(amount:to:)` method would be well-formed, but would be subject to data races in concurrent code without an external locking mechanism.

 With actors, the attempt to reference `other.balance` triggers a compiler error, because `balance` may only be referenced on `self`.
-The error messages notes that `balance` is *actor-isolated*, meaning that it can only be accessed directly from within the specific actor it is tied to or "isolated by".
+The error message notes that `balance` is *actor-isolated*, meaning that it can only be accessed directly from within the specific actor it is tied to or "isolated by".
 In this case, it's the instance of `BankAccount` referenced by `self`.
 All declarations on an instance of an actor, including stored and computed instance properties (like `balance`), instance methods (like `transfer(amount:to:)`), and instance subscripts, are all actor-isolated by default.
 Actor-isolated declarations can freely refer to other actor-isolated declarations on the same actor instance (on `self`).

 A reference to an actor-isolated declaration from outside that actor is called a *cross-actor reference*.
 Such references are permissible in one of two ways.
 First, a cross-actor reference to immutable state is allowed because, once initialized, that state can never be modified (either from inside the actor or outside it), so there are no data races by definition.
 The reference to `other.accountNumber` is allowed based on this rule, because `accountNumber` is declared via a `let` and has value-semantic type `Int`.